ImpostorLex/ImpostorLex/Networking/NET Terms.md

 How much data can be downloaded or uploaded on your computer

-#throughput ^70e203

-The amount of data per second that can be transferred.
+#throughput:- The amount of data per second that can be transferred. ^4e7949

+#caravan

+A group of things travels together in a line.